 What makes a good (and bad) VPN?

 Using a free VPN service might be tempting to save money, but these “free” VPNs sell your data to third parties, and can’t afford you the same level of security – actually making you even less safe than if you don’t use a VPN at all.
 So to stay safe, private, and secure – and to get your Argentinian IP address – we strongly suggest picking a reputable, paid VPN provider.
+After all, intense competition has driven down VPN prices to just a few dollars a month.

 Choosing the right provider